xxmark10xx/project-2/README.md

 This app will ask you to sign up or login to your profile.
 After logging in you will be to see a home page were ther will be two links.
 One link will allow you to go to NASA's picture of the day where you will be able to put in a date and it will show you the picture of the day.
 The next link will be to a route allow you to see the weather of Mars.
 Then the user would be able to log out or go back to the home page.

 ## Install Instructions
+* install the npm add ons `npm install`
+* Now you would need to create a database and migrate it using: `sequelize create:db --name sf-auth -- attributes ` and `sequelize db:migrate`
 ## Link to Deploy

 ## User Stories